samherreid/samherreid.github.io/content/publication/thermal_featured.md

 +++

-Oblique image from the same day and time as above (July 29th, 2016 11:00 AM local Alaska time).
+Oblique image of Canwell Glacier from the same helicopter flight used to capture the (straight downward-looking) images above (July 29th, 2016 11:00 AM local Alaska time).

 <img src="canObli.jpg" width="2000" height="2000" />